-Above: Nevin’s hand-coloured carte-de-visite of prisoner James Sutherland in prison uniform, collated with Sutherland’s death warrant, May 1883 (Mitchell Library C203).
+[Above]: Nevin’s hand-coloured carte-de-visite of prisoner James Sutherland in prison uniform, collated with Sutherland’s death warrant, May 1883 (Mitchell Library SLNSW C203).

-On July 26, 1886, Inspector John Dorset(t) of the Hobart Town Municipal Police visited Nevin’s house with a request for his services.
-Dorset found a child in bed with the whooping cough, and two weeks later gave testimony to the City Police Court of the situation when Nevin was charged with a Breach of the Education Act by schools truancy inspector Mr Moore for not sending his child to school.
+On July 26, 1886, Inspector John Dorset(t) of the Hobart Town Municipal Police visited Thomas Nevin’s house with a request for his services as assistant bailiff.
+Insp.
+Dorset found a child in bed with the whooping cough, and two weeks later gave testimony to the City Police Court of the situation when Nevin faced charges of a Breach of the Education Act by schools truancy inspector Mr Moore for not sending his child to school.
 Because of Inspector John Dorset’s testimony, the charge against Nevin was dropped.

 Defendant said that he was the father of a large number of children, and did not know which one was referred to.
 (Laughter.)

 How many is a “large number of children“?
-Thomas and Elizabeth Nevin were parents of five living children by 1886: Mary (May) born 1872; Thomas (Sonny) born 1874; Sydney born 1876, died 1877; William John born 1878; George born 1880; Mary Ann born 1884.
+Thomas and Elizabeth Nevin were parents of five living children by 1886: Mary Florence (aka May) born 1872; Thomas (aka Sonny) born 1874; Sydney born 1876, died 1877; William John born 1878; George born 1880; and Mary Ann (aka Minnie) born 1884.
 In all probability, it was either William or George who was reported as not attending school.
-The last child Albert was not yet born: he arrived in 1888, and fathered eight children.
+The last child Albert Edward was not yet born: he arrived in 1888, and fathered in turn eight children.

 Thomas Nevin was also charged [ie in addition to other parents for the same breach] with a breach of the Education Act.
 He pleaded not guilty.
 Mr Moore gave evidence as to the non-attendance of the child, and said that he had served two notices on defendant requiring him to send the child to school.
 Defendant said that he was the father of a large number of children, and did not know which one was referred to.
 (Laughter).
 He said that his children were bad with the whooping cough.
 He called John Dorset [sic], who stated that he employed defendant occasionally as an assistant bailiff.
 He called at defendant’s house on the 26th of last month, and one of the children was then bad with the whooping cough.
 The POLICE MAGISTRATE said that the law laid the onus [italics] on defendant to prove that his children were sick; he had raised some doubts in the minds of the magistrates on this point, and the Bench would give him the benefit of it.

-Read the full article and the meaning of the term “a free scholar” in 1886:
+Read the full article here below and the meaning of the term “a free scholar” in 1886:

-As assistant to the bailiff, Nevin accompanied the P.C., Superintendent, or Inspector acting as Bailiff when the warrant was served on a defendant; he was also present when the charge was laid in court, and present again when sentence was passed.
-On any one of these occasions he photographed the defendant.
+As assistant bailiff, Thomas Nevin accompanied the Police Constable, the Superintendent, or the Inspector when the warrant was served on a defendant.
+He was also present when the charge was laid in court, and present again when sentence was passed.
+On any one of these occasions he was required to photograph the defendant.
 For example, he accompanied Superintendent George Nichols, P.C.
-Badcock of the New Town Territorial Police and Sub-Inspector John Dorset (t) in these instances published in the police gazettes:
+Badcock of the New Town Territorial Police and Sub-Inspector John Dorset (t) in these instances published in the weekly police gazettes: